Finding Your Lost Pet

 - Create flyers to post in and around the neighborhood and at local businesses, schools, the

 library, or any public place that will allow you to post a notice.
 Include a photo, description,

 pet’s name and your phone number or contact info.

 - Enlist the help of your neighbors to help search and spread the word about your lost pets.

 - Visit surrounding animal shelters to look for your pet and speak with staff.
 Most shelters

 have a “Lost Pets” registry or bulletin board.
 Check with their record of DOA’s (animals

-- Take to your social media and spread the word in community groups, use apps like Next Door and Finding Rover, and microsites like Patch.
+- Take to your social media and spread the word in community groups, use apps like Next Door, Finding Rover, Petco Love Lost and microsites like Patch.
 If you have a reliable community newspaper in your neighborhood with a lost/found pets section, run an ad.